 The phenomenon, ‘Urban Heat Island’ was first investigated and described by Luke Howard in the 1810s.

 Causes for the formation of heat islands in the urban habitat of the world

 - Heat islands form in urban and suburban areas because many common construction materials absorb and retain more of the sun’s heat than natural materials in less developed rural areas.
 Temperatures of dark, dry surfaces in direct sun can reach 88°C during the day, while vegetated surfaces with moist soil under the same conditions might reach only 18°C.

 - Concrete, cement, and metal surfaces in urban areas tend to absorb heat energy rather than reflect it, contributing to higher urban temperatures.

-Note : Cities in desert environments show a different trend known as the “urban oasis effect”.
-This effect is characterized by a cooler city center compared to the surrounding environments
+Note: Cities in desert environments show a different trend known as the “urban oasis effect”.
+This effect is characterised by a cooler city centre compared to the surrounding environments

 Related UPSC Civil Services Mains Question